daveremy/clubexpress-sdk/docs/development/progress-summary.md

 4. **Test-Driven Development**: We've adopted a test-driven approach, writing tests before implementing functionality to ensure that our implementation meets the requirements.

+5. **User-Friendly Interfaces**: We've developed user-friendly interfaces, such as the CLI tool, to make the SDK more accessible and easier to use.

+6. **Flexibility**: We're implementing a configuration system to make the SDK adaptable to different clubs' needs and rules.

 ## Next Session Plan

-For the next development session, we will focus on implementing the event registration functionality, which is the next vertical slice.
+For the next development session, we will focus on implementing the club configuration system, which will make the SDK more flexible and adaptable.
 This will involve:

-1. Analyzing the ClubExpress event listing pages
+1. Designing a comprehensive `ClubConfig` interface
-2. Implementing methods to find events
+2. Implementing default configuration with sensible defaults
-3. Adding filtering capabilities for events
-4. Writing tests for the event discovery functionality
+3. Making the configuration injectable into the SDK
+4. Refactoring validation logic to use configuration
+5. Updating the CLI to use the configuration system
-5. Documenting the event discovery API
+6. Documenting the configuration options

 See `docs/development/next-session-plan.md` for detailed plans for the next session.